Bakewell: Stephen Downing case

-The Stephen Downing case involved the conviction and imprisonment in 1974 of a 17-year-old council worker, Stephen Downing, for the murder of a 32-year-old legal secretary in Bakewell Cemetery.
+The case involved the conviction and imprisonment in 1974 of a 17-year-old council worker, Stephen Downing, for the murder of a 32-year-old legal secretary in Bakewell cemetery.
 After a campaign by a local newspaper, his conviction was overturned in 2002, by which time Downing had served 27 years in prison.
 This is thought to be the longest miscarriage of justice in British legal history, and attracted worldwide media attention.